ms1450/ms1450.github.io/_posts/2021-05-02-Unveiling-WhatsApp-Web.markdown

 WhatsApp is a free messaging and voice-over-IP service available on multiple platforms.
 Facebook, Inc. owns it and enables users to send text and voice messages, make voice and video calls, and share images, documents, user locations, and other content.

+> WhatsApp is one of the world's most popular messaging apps, with over 2 billion users worldwide as of 2021.
+Understanding its features and security can help users make better use of this powerful tool.
+{: .prompt-info }

 One of its notable features is WhatsApp Web, which allows users to access the messaging service on desktop computers as long as their mobile device remains connected to the internet.
 This capability was introduced in 2017, and it syncs the phone application with the desktop app using the same WhatsApp account, retrieving all the messages and media.
 Unlike the mobile application, WhatsApp Web works on web browsers, which allows for further investigation into its infrastructure to understand its behavior better.

 ## Setup

 As part of my research, I used an Ubuntu machine to log my SSL handshakes.
 The machine had a Firefox web browser, Wireshark installed, a stable internet connection, and a working WhatsApp account.
 Given the intricate nature of SSL encryption, a standard feature of most messaging platforms including WhatsApp, I embarked on the task of devising a method to circumvent this encryption.

+> Interfering with SSL/TLS encryption can have legal and ethical implications.
+The techniques discussed here are intended for educational purposes only.
+Always ensure you have the necessary permissions and understand the laws applicable in your jurisdiction before attempting any form of network interception or data decryption.
+{: .prompt-warning }

 To confirm this, I took a small Wireshark capture while using WhatsApp web and observed that all the traffic going to the WhatsApp server from the web browser was indeed encrypted using TLS.
 I also saw the TLS Client Hello and the change in Cipher protocols in the Wireshark capture.
 ![Wireshark of WhatsApp Web 1](/assets/img/posts/UnveilingWhatsapp-1.png){: width="972" height="589" } *WhatsApp Web Wireshark Capture*